songchunlin/en/_posts/2014-07-08-why-I-love-writing-blog.md

 I enjoy blogging online.
 That's because I love writing.

 I write to think more effectively.
-Writing helps me think better.
+Writing helps me think things better.
 I can think more clearly and logically while I writing down the fragmentation in my mind.
 When I organize sentences and paragraphs to finish a complete article, the language can think by itself.
 So I receive a better understanding about my original ideas after I finish a blog post.

 I write to learn better.
 As I stated above, writing blog helps me better thinking.
 So, I can learn better by composing text.
 I couldn’t sure if I had grasped the highlights and the nature of what I have learned until I compose them down.
 I drop a line through my independent thinking, which is a procedure to make me understand thoroughly.